Understanding your Obligations to the NDIS Code of Conduct

 The support worker might overlook certain behaviours that they would typically address with other participants, such as not following a care plan, because they don't want to upset their friend or relative.
 This could lead to compromised care quality or unfair treatment.

 Protecting Participants from violence, exploitation, neglect, and abuse is a critical part of your role.
-Be vigilant in recognising signs of these issues, and ensure that your actions, and the actions of those around you, uphold the safety and dignity of participants at all times.
+Be vigilant in recognising signs of these issues, and act immediately if you suspect or witness them.

 Have your incident reporting and NDIS commission reporting procedures in place so you know exactly what to do if this occurs.
-Consider downloading our Incident Management Policy & Procedure which includes procedures for reportable incidents and includes an Incident & Investigation Form and an Incident Register.
+Check out our Incident Management Policy & Procedure which includes procedures for reportable incidents and Incident & Investigation Forms and an Incident Register.

 How to Implement the NDIS Code of Conduct in Your Daily Work

-Training and Education: Participate in training programs to stay informed about best practices in disability support, including the principles of the NDIS Code of Conduct.
-Check out the NDIS Quality and Safeguards Commission’s training modules here: https://training.ndiscommission.gov.au/
+2. Training and Education: Participate in training programs to stay informed about best practices in disability support.
+Check out the NDIS Quality and Safeguards Commission’s training modules, which all workers should undertake: https://training.ndiscommission.gov.au/

-Know what Duty of Care vs Dignity of Risk means.
-There’s a great video on Youtube here
+3. Know what Duty of Care vs Dignity of Risk means.
+There’s a great video on YouTube here

-Documentation: Keep detailed and accurate records of your interactions with participants, including any concerns or incidents, to ensure accountability and transparency.
+4. Documentation: Keep detailed and accurate records of your interactions with participants, including any decisions, concerns or incidents, to ensure accountability and transparency.

 Amanda Watterson